developingAlex/jacow-validator/README.md

 3. **Run** > **Edit Configurations** > Add new configuration (`+` button) > Choose Python

-    a.
-Name it jacow-validator or similar
+    1. Name it jacow-validator or similar

-    b.
-Set the script path to point to the flask that is used by your pipenv virtual environment
+    1. Set the script path to point to the flask that is used by your pipenv virtual environment

         1. You can find the location of your virtual environment's files using the command `pipenv --venv` ran from within your project directory